 MATH5215 is a Special Topic in Applied Mathematics course for Honours and Postgraduate Coursework students.
-The topic for Semester 2, 2015 is Advanced Studies in Nonlinear Ordinary Differential Equations.
 See the course overview below.

 Units of credit: 6

 Cycle of offering: Course not offered every year and topics rotate

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 The Online Handbook entry contains information about the course timetable.
 (The timetable is only up-to-date if the course is being offered this year.)